 The quiet zone is the space surrounding the QR Code that separates the QR Code’s pixels from the other designs.
 QR Codes need a quiet zone so that scanners can detect which images are QR Code pixels and which aren’t.
 Without the quiet zone, the QR Code may not work.

 Use high-quality images

-You can download our QR Codes as JPG, PNG, EPS, and SVG image file formats and then be added to any graphic design using a photo editing tool.
-Here again, it’s a good idea to compare a few different images and QR Code sizes to make sure the resolution is high enough to be scanned from a distance.
+You can download our QR Codes as JPG, PNG, EPS, and SVG image files and then add them to any graphic design using a photo editing tool.
+Again, it’s a good idea to compare a few different images and QR Code sizes to ensure the resolution is high enough to be scanned from a distance.

 Choose the appropriate color contrast

 Another important element of good QR Code design is using contrasting colors.
-This rule applies to both the background material for what’s behind the QR Code design, as well as the design itself.
-In the image below on the left, there is no color contrast between the QR Code and the surrounding design.
+This rule applies to both the background material for what’s behind the QR Code design and the design itself.
+In the image on the left, there’s no color contrast between the QR Code and the surrounding design.

 The quiet zone has also been removed, so there is no way for a QR Code scanner to detect this QR Code.
 The image on the right shows how to design color contrast correctly.